SimpleAccounts/SimpleAccounts-UAE/README.md

 SimpleAccounts can be installed using the following methods:

 1. [Docker](https://github.com/SimpleAccounts/SimpleAccounts-UAE/blob/main/docker/README.md): Install SimpleAccounts as a Docker container.
 2. Kubernetes: Deploy SimpleAccounts on a Kubernetes cluster.
+(Coming Soon...)
 3. Linux OS: Install SimpleAccounts on a Linux operating system.
 4. Mac OS: Install SimpleAccounts on a macOS.
 5. Windows OS: Install SimpleAccounts on a Windows operating system.